Kometa-Team/Kometa/docs/defaults/chart/anilist.md

 # Anilist Charts Collections

-The `anilist` Default Metadata File is used to create collections based on Anilist charts.
+The `anilist` Default Collection File is used to create collections based on Anilist charts.

 ![](../images/anilist.png)